 यः कुर्यान्मनुजः श्रेष्ठः सोऽश्वमेधफलं लभेत् ॥

-(One who does Snana, Daan and performs practices spiritual austerities like Japa, Homa, and Archana on the banks of Narmada acquires the merit of the great ‘Ashwamedha Yagna.’)
+(One who does Snana, Daana and performs spiritual and devotional practices like Japa, Homa, and Archana on the bank of Narmada acquires the merit of the great ‘Ashwamedha Yagna’.)

 नर्मदा नर्मदा सर्व – मनोरथान् ददाति वै ।